 Chemical Biology is an emerging discipline that sits at the interface of traditional chemistry and biology.

-It draws on the tools and ideas of modern physical sciences and applyies them to the solution of biological problems at the molecular level.
+It draws on the tools and ideas of modern physical sciences and applies them to the solution of biological problems at the molecular level.

-This is a discipline that is perfectly poised to address the next great challenge in biological science – to understand how gene products are used in and interact with the cellular environment.
+This is a discipline that is perfectly poised to address the next great challenge in biological science – to understand how gene products are used in and interact with the molecular and cellular environment.